serokell/blog-posts/Alex and Happy Part 2/article.md

 Happy uses the first non-terminal if the name is omitted.
 In this case, we'd be able only to parse `name`, which is not what we want, so we make it use `dec` instead.

-Let's also check that what we've made so far works.
+Let's check that what we've made works so far.

 Open up GHCi and test it:

 ```haskell
 >>> runAlex "let example = 42" parseMiniML
 Right (Dec (Range {start = AlexPn 0 1 1, stop = AlexPn 16 1 17}) (Name (Range {start = AlexPn 4 1 5, stop = AlexPn 11 1 12}) "example") [] Nothing (EInt (Range {start = AlexPn 14 1 15, stop = AlexPn 16 1 17}) 42))
 ```

-After stripping some of the range boilerplate, it's easy to check that this is what we wanted:
+After stripping some of the range boilerplate, it's easy to see that this is what we wanted:

 ```haskell
 Right (Dec _ (Name _ "example") [] Nothing (EInt _ 42))